devansh-125/devansh-125/README.md

 </div>

-Passionate Full Stack Developer exploring the world of **AI**, **Machine Learning**, and **modern web tech**.
+I am a Full Stack Developer passionate about **AI**, **Machine Learning**, and **modern web engineering**.
-Focused on building scalable digital experiences with clean, optimized architectures.
+I focus on building clean, scalable applications with strong attention to UI/UX and architecture.

-Currently developing a modern video-sharing platform **OwnTube** using the MERN stack.
+Currently working on a video-sharing platform **OwnTube**, built using the MERN stack with **custom CSS styling** for full design control.

 ---